54 Notable alumni of

 -

-Peter Ho is an American-Chinese singer, actor, producer and director.
-Active across Greater China, he is known for his roles in TV series Crouching Tiger, Hidden Dragon, Wind and Cloud, One Meter Sunshine, Goddess of Mercy, The Young Warriors, Three Kingdoms, King's War, Summer's Desire, Nothing Gold Can Stay, and in films Kamen Rider 555: Paradise Lost and Sword Master.
+Peter Ho is an American-born Canadian singer, actor, producer and director active in East Asia.
+He is known for his roles in TV series Wind and Cloud, One Meter Sunshine, Goddess of Mercy, The Young Warriors, Three Kingdoms, King's War, Summer's Desire, Nothing Gold Can Stay, and in films Kamen Rider 555: Paradise Lost and Sword Master.

 -